 How do I start using the new Microsoft 365 OAuth 2.0 authentication in SuperOffice CRM?

-If you’re a user of SuperOffice CRM Online or SuperOffice CRM Onsite version 10.1.2 or higher (and hotfix 8.5 R17), you can use modern authentication (OAuth 2.0) method to connect to your Microsoft 365 account in the SuperOffice Inbox.
-For SuperOffice CRM Onsite 10.1.2 or higher, you can also connect your Microsoft 365 account to an imap mailbox in SuperOffice Service.
-In SuperOffice CRM Online the Service module uses our integrated mail service.
+If you’re a user of SuperOffice CRM Online or SuperOffice CRM Onsite version 10.1.2 or higher (and hotfix 8.5 R17), you can use the modern authentication (OAuth 2.0) method to connect to your Microsoft 365 account in the SuperOffice Inbox.
+For SuperOffice CRM Onsite 10.1.2 or higher, you can also connect your Microsoft 365 account to an IMAP mailbox in SuperOffice Service.
+In SuperOffice CRM Online, the Service module uses our integrated mail service.

 Note!
 It is possible to use this feature as well if you’re a user of SuperOffice CRM Onsite (from version 9.2 R10 to 10.1.2).
 For more information, please contact your SuperOffice contact.